Comment on page

-Remote (on video or phone)
+- Remote (on video or phone)

-Not native language speakers
+- Not native language speakers

-Coming from a different culture
+- Coming from a different culture

-Require the use of their preferred pronouns
+- Require the use of their preferred pronouns

-Living in a different time zone
+- Living in a different time zone

-Facing other challenges to participate
+- Facing other challenges to participate

 Our goal should not be to “win” every disagreement or argument.
 A more productive goal is to be open to ideas that make our own ideas better.
 “Winning” is when different perspectives make our work richer and stronger.

-Violence and threats of violence
+- Violence and threats of violence

-Derogatory comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or work experience.
+- Derogatory comments that reinforce social structures of domination related to gender, gender identity, and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or work experience.

-Deliberate stalking or following
+- Deliberate stalking or following

-Sustained disruption of talks or other interactions
+- Sustained disruption of talks or other interactions

-Advocating for, or encouraging, any of the above behaviour
+- Advocating for, or encouraging, any of the above behavior

-Bad behaviour from any members or participants, including those with decision-making authority, will not be tolerated.
-Anyone asked to stop unacceptable behaviour is expected to comply immediately.
+Bad behavior from any members or participants, including those with decision-making authority, will not be tolerated.
+Anyone asked to stop unacceptable behavior is expected to comply immediately.
 Violation of these guidelines can result in you being asked to leave an event or online space, either temporarily or for the duration of the event, or being banned from participation in spaces, or future events and activities in perpetuity.

 After receiving a concise description of your situation, Sara or X will review and determine next steps.
 They will involve other colleagues or outside specialists (such as legal counsel), as needed to appropriately address each situation.